-While the segment began on Fallon’s late night show, it quickly became a TikTok staple.
+While the segment began on Fallon’s late-night show, it quickly became a TikTok staple.
 The challenge encourages users to upload videos of themselves rolling on the ground to Western music like a tumbleweed.
-As it stands, 14,850 users have shared their take on the popular meme.

 Paid advertisers can also get in on the hashtag challenge trend for a fast track to virality.

-Here’s an example of Clean and Clear’s hashtag challenge, a campaign launched in India to promote their limited edition bottles featuring five different personality types and five different songs.
+Here’s an example of Clean and Clear’s hashtag challenge, a campaign launched in India to promote their limited edition bottles.
+It features five unique personality types and five different songs.

-The campaign targeted female teens, encouraging them to showcase their unique personalities in their own videos.
+The campaign targeted female teens and encouraged them to showcase their unique personalities in their own videos.

 According to TikTok, the campaign generated 1.96 billion video views, 172 million likes, shares, and comments, and 2.62 million UGC posts to Clean & Clear’s official account.

 The #InMyDenim Hashtag Challenge was designed to drive brand awareness ahead of the Fall 2018 back-to-school season.

 The campaign centered around the idea of going from “mess” to “best dressed” and the brand posted several official videos to Bebe Rexha’s “I’m a mess.”
 They also enlisted the help of a few influencers to demo the concept and encourage users to participate.

 The campaign generated 5,500 UGC videos, 12,000 new followers, and 10.5m video views.